Are You At Risk For Oropharyngeal Cancer?

 While studies now show that HPV now accounts for about 70% of oropharyngeal cancer, many cancers are believed to be a caused by a combination of using tobacco and alcohol as well.

 In any case, early detection is the key to leaving yourself open to the best possible outcome.
-Call us at New York Office Phone Number 212-689-0024 to schedule a screening today!
+Call us at Herald Square Dental Phone Number (212) 689-0024 to schedule a screening today!

 Comments are closed.